caponetto/vscode-tfjs-toxicity/README.md

 1. `client`: Activate the VS Code extension by initializing the express server and establishing a connection with the language server.

-1. `server`: Language server side responsible for validating the text document and reporting back the diagnostics to the client.

-1. `express`: Simple express server on port 3000 to classify text through POST requests.
+1. `server`: Language server responsible for validating the text document and reporting back the diagnostics to the client.
+It also includes a simple express server on port 3000 that classifies text toxicity through POST requests.

 ## Running the example